SeisSCOPED/mspass-geo-backend/README.md

 - Query earthquake and station coordinates from MongoDB
 - Normalize and wrap longitude ranges across the -180/180 boundary
 - Generate prebuilt Jupyter notebooks for station data analysis
-- Upload notebooks to a Jupyter server via its REST API
+- Upload notebooks to a generated Jupyter server via its REST API
 - Dockerized for easy deployment

 ## Requirements